 What is the financial impact of blocking orders before they reach your fraud team?

-There are plenty of great resources out there on calculating the first 2 factors.
-To name a few, Ometria blog has a great post about eCommerce CAC, while Kissmetrics, Hubspot, and eCommerce Influence all have useful posts about customer LTV.
+There are plenty of useful resources out there on calculating the first 2 factors.
+To name a few, the Kissmetrics blog has a great post about eCommerce CAC, while Shopify, Hubspot, and Techburst all have useful posts about customer LTV.
 Therefore, while these factors are crucial to calculating the true impact of declines, I won’t go into detail about how to calculate CAC and LTV in this post, and rather, will focus on calculating the value of declined and blocked orders.

 Calculating The Impact of Falsely Declined Orders

-As mentioned above, on average, eCommerce stores decline 2.6% of all incoming orders.
+As mentioned earlier, on average, eCommerce stores decline 2.6% of all incoming orders.
 While some of these orders are indeed fraudulent, declined orders are often viewed more as cost avoidance than lost revenue.

 Below are equations for calculating the financial impact of false positive declines.
 We’ve filled out the equations using the stats of Merchant X, an average online fashion retailer based in the United States.